- Search The Registry

 - My Account

-On this date in 1919, we celebrate the birth of Elizabeth Koontz, an African American educator and politician.
+On this date in 1919, we celebrate the birth of Elizabeth Koontz, a Black educator, and politician.

 Black Women in America An Historical Encyclopedia